-New York Style Cheesecake is such an amazingly creamy and decadent dessert, and it’s easy to make.
-The classic cheesecake features a graham cracker crust and a rich and delectable taste.
+New York Style Cheesecake is such an amazingly decadent dessert, and it’s easy to make.
+The classic creamy cheesecake features a graham cracker crust and a rich and delectable taste.

 This recipe and post were created for #SummerDessertWeek!
 Sponsor companies sent me samples, but as always opinions are 100% mine.